How I Used Bullet Journaling to Double My Productivity as a Writer

 3. Set Your Training Schedule

-No matter what level you’re at — whether you’re just starting to dip your toe into writing, or have been writing for clients for years — it’s critical to always keep learning and growing your skills.
+No matter what level you’re at — whether you’re just starting to dip your toe, or have been writing for clients for years — it’s critical to keep learning copywriting skills.

 Let’s face it, it’s easy to start something like a training program and then just … stall.